brodeymc/SWE3643-CalculatorApp/README.md

  1. Repeat the steps to [executing the web application](#executing-the-web-application) as it will need to be running to perform the end-to-end tests.
  2. Open another command prompt/terminal
  3. Run the tests with the command `dotnet test C:path/CalculatorEndtoEndTests.csproj` (replace C:path/CalculatorEndtoEndTests.csproj with the copied path)

+Upon testing on a new computer, I have run into a "ERR_CERT_AUTHORITY_INVALID" error and have been unable to resolve the issue.

  Sample Output:
  ```